preetsanjam/Data_Analytics/7DaysOfData challenge/Day1.md

 Sort quantitative variables from low to high and scan for extremely low or extremely high values.
 Flag any extreme values that you find.
 This is a simple way to check whether or not you need to investigate certain data points before using more sophisticated methods.

 ### Example:
-Your dataset for a pilot experiment consists of eight values.
+Your dataset for a pilot experiment consists of eight different values.

 180 156 9 176 163 1827 166 171